Advising

 Eligible chairs are the following:

-Students are strongly urged to consult with the graduate coordinator and their faculty advisors at least once each semester.
+Students are strongly urged to consult with the Graduate Coordinator and their faculty advisor at least once each semester.

 The following advising schedule should be kept by new and continuing graduate students:

-New students should seek out advising with Professor Jeremy Reid prior to registering for courses.
+New students should seek out advising with Professor Azadpur prior to registering for courses.

-Continuing students should meet with their thesi advisor at the beginning of each semester in order to discuss their progress in the program.
+Continuing students should meet with their thesis advisor and/or Prof. Azadpur at the beginning of each semester in order to discuss their progress in the program.

-Students should consult with Professor Carlos Montemayor about when to take PHIL 896, which is the comprehensive examination.
-In addition to this, continuing students should consult with Olivia Walters on graduation paperwork such as the ATC and PCE forms.
+Students should consult with Professor Azadpur about when to take PHIL 895/896, which is the culminating experience.
+In addition to this, continuing students should consult with Cynthia Losinsky on graduation paperwork such as the ATC and PCE forms.